BobCochran/mongoimg/README.md

 Article2.js acts as a data access object and you can easily change the database and collection names.

 To add 1 to n images to a database collection, first edit the Filename column in the file fn_list.txt.
 Add the filenames you wish to upload as a batch.
+Each line of this list must be a tab-separated values ("TSV") line.
+Be sure to edit using a text editor which embeds true tab characters "x'09') instead of spaces (x'20').

 Then run 'populate_images_demo_mongodb_v1.js' in a terminal window like this: